-McDaniel College has successfully trained teachers for over 110 years.
-Our program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and prepares candidates in:
+McDaniel College has successfully prepared teachers for over 110 years.
+The College is accredited by the Council for the Accreditation of Educator Preparation (CAEP) using National Council for the Accreditation of Teacher Education (NCATE) standards and prepares candidates in:

 - Elementary education (grades 1-6)

 - Secondary education (grades 7-12 in Biology, Chemistry, English, French, German, Mathematics, Physics, Social Studies, or Spanish)

 - PreK-12 in art, music, or physical education

 McDaniel’s program is approved by the Maryland State Department of Education and leads to certification in Maryland and the more than 45 states involved in the Interstate Reciprocity Agreement (PDF).